NirajAmin/ray-tracer/README.md

 YES - Motion blur: 10
 YES - Defocus blur/depth of field: 10
 NO - Object instancing: 10
-NO - Perlin noise: 10
+YES - Perlin noise: 10
 NO - Cube maps: 15
 NO - Importance sampling: 15
 NO - Parallelization: 10